Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Is mergers and acquisitions a good career?
 Why work in mergers and acquisitions?

-A good M&A career path puts you at the nexus of finance and strategy unlike any other position.
-From very early on in your career in M&A you’re likely to be exposed to a level of seniority - and by extension, industry expertise - that most other roles take years to achieve.
+A good M&A career path puts you at the nexus of finance and strategy in a way that's unlike any other position.
+From very early on in your career you’ll be exposed to a level of seniority – and by extension, industry expertise – that most other roles take years to achieve.

 Smaller deals typically lead to fees of 10% to the intermediary, while larger deals – those running into the billions – can yield commissions of 3% for the intermediaries involved.

-If you want to know the typical day of someone in M&A, then just scroll down this article.
+If you want to know the typical day of someone in M&A, then keep scrolling.
+But first, let’s dive into the details.

 What M&A positions exist?

-There are three broad categories of M&A positions:
+There are four broad categories of M&A positions:

-• career at corporate development departments in big companies
+- careers at corporate development departments in big companies.

-In each case, there are different levels of seniority that begin with analyst and associate positions before moving upward into manager and director positions that are involved in negotiations and face-to-face contact with target companies.
+In each category, there are different levels of seniority.
+This begins with analyst and associate positions and then moves upward into manager and director positions that negotiate with and engage in face-to-face contact with target companies.

 In the first category, large industry players that conduct a number of transactions tend to have in-house M&A teams.
 These M&A roles usually demand that the people have some industry background.